Tajikistan Afghanistan Border Crossing Ishkashim

 Most who will travel into the Great & Little Pamir will employ the help of local guides (they’ll find you in Eshkashim before you find them) who know the trails and can translate conversations with the local people for you.
 I traveled with Malang Darya on my Wakhan Corridor trip that I arranged on the spot.

-Crossing From Afghanistan To Tajikistan
+Crossing from Afghanistan to Tajikistan

 It’s essentially the same process outlined above just in the reverse direction.
 It was smooth sailing for me, plus all the Afghans that happened to be around the border (including soldiers) all excitedly posed for photos when they found out I had a camera.